My Gretzky Rookie Card

 The card characteristics:

 This card has a signature feature of many of the cards in the set.
 When the sheets were cut, they left a torn or frayed edge.
 Most pro collectors claim this is from a method using airplane wire and not blades.
-There's not much information on this technique online or from printing experts.
-It's possible the edge feature could be from a calendaring or rotary blade process at the end of the press.
+The supported argument is actually dull rotary blades used at the OPC facility.